 Severe burns can destroy all layers of skin and even damage muscles and underlying fat.
-Severe burns need immediate medical attention.
-Natural therapies can help with wound healing and decreasing pain.
+These burns need immediate medical attention, and natural therapies can help with wound healing and decreasing pain.

 Types of Burns

-- Second degree burn (also known as partial thickness burns): This burn affects both the epidermis and the dermis (the second layer of skin).
+- Second-degree burn (also known as partial thickness burns): This burn affects both the epidermis and the dermis (the second layer of skin).
 It can result in swelling and red, white or splotchy skin.
 Blisters can develop and pain can be severe.
-A deep second-degree burn can result in scarring of the skin.
+A deep second-degree burn can result in scarring of the skin, potentially causing a keloid.

 1. Cool It Down

 If you’re wondering how to heal a burn fast, don’t forget to focus on your diet!
-These are some of the top things you’ll want to be consuming to promote healing.
+These are some of the top things you’ll want to consume to promote healing:

-Citrus fruits: Include fruits and vegetables high in vitamin C, which promotes collagen production and skin healing.
-(3)
+- Citrus fruits: Include fruits and vegetables high in vitamin C, which promote collagen production and skin healing.

-Zinc: Zinc plays a major role in regulating every phase of the wound healing process.
-(5) To increase your intake of zinc-rich foods, you can add grass-fed beef, pumpkin seeds and spinach to your diet.
+- Zinc: Zinc plays a major role in regulating every phase of the wound-healing process.
+To increase your intake of zinc-rich foods, you can add grass-fed beef, pumpkin seeds and spinach to your diet.

 3. Foods that Slow Healing (What to Avoid)